ElTinmar/ThorPy/thorlabs_pmd/README.md

 bandwidth) by toggling the BW H I /LOW button.
 For measuring CW or average power from pulsed sources the bandwidth should be set to ‘LO’'

+'With a photodiode sensor that can follow short pulses in the ns range it is important that the pulse peak power is within the maximum power range of the sensor.
+It is also important that the power range is set that accordingly the peak power is within this range, otherwise the reading will clip at the range end and lead to a wrong average value.
+Further it is important to use a power range in manual mode that can measure the peak value, therefore the Min-Max function is very helpful.
+Depending on the pulse length and repetition rate the bandwidth setting will influence the power reading.
+It is recommended to use the low bandwidth setting for a stable display;
+when the pulse should be monitored via the analog output, the bandwidth should be set to ‘HI’.'